 Carl Rogers, the founder of person-centred therapy.

 “Counselling with Stephen gently challenged my thoughts and preconceptions …It helped me greatly and led me to changes that I otherwise would not have had the energy or courage to make.”
 Ann, former client.

 To explore further, please have a look through my site.
 There are also useful articles on counselling approaches and problems, on the BACP site and the Counselling Directory website.
 Or if you would like to ask me any questions, please give me a ring for a no-obligation free chat, or drop me an email.

 My counselling practice is at St Margaret’s House on Old Ford Road in Bethnal Green.
 It’s 5 minutes from Bethnal Green Tube Station, next door to York Hall and the Gallery Cafe is in the basement of the building.
 I am also working online while the coronavirus pandemic continues.

-I look forward to hearing from you!
+I look forward to hearing from you.